bolderflight/sensor/README.md

 The library can be also be compiled stand-alone using the CMake idiom of creating a *build* directory and then, from within that directory issuing:

 ```
-cmake ..
+cmake .. -DMCU=MK66FX1M0
 make
 ```

 This will build the library and an example called *example*, which has source code located in *examples/example.cc*.
+Notice that the *cmake* command includes a define specifying the microcontroller the code is being compiled for.
+This is required to correctly configure the code, CPU frequency, and compile/linker options.
+The available MCUs are:
+   * MK20DX128
+   * MK20DX256
+   * MK64FX512
+   * MK66FX1M0
+   * MKL26Z64
+   * IMXRT1062_T40
+   * IMXRT1062_T41

+These are known to work with the same packages used in Teensy products.
+Also switching packages is known to work well, as long as it's only a package change.

 ## Namespace
 This library is within the namespace *bfs*.